nbharwani11/CS3308_Final_Project/README.md

 	- 1 week spirits meeting every Wednesday
 	- Tasks will be broken up into smaller pieces due to new language risk
 	- Build smaller pieces and expand to larger tasks
+  - Jonathan will be the Scrum Master for this Project

 6. Project Tracking Software (Trello, Github Project)
   - Github